wwylele/3ds-save-tool/DISA.md

 |0x00|4|bit[0:30]: Index U; bit[31]: Flag U
 |0x04|4|bit[0:30]: Index V; bit[31]: Flag V|

 Entries in this table forms several chains, representing how blocks in the data region should be linked together.
-However, unlike normal FAT system, there are two kinds of entry in this table:
+However, unlike normal FAT system, there are three kinds of entry in this table:
  - Chain node entry.

     - `Index U` is the index of the previous chain node entry (0 if this is the first node).